-$$cov(X_i, Y_i) \ge 0 \text{ and } a_i > 0, i = 1, \dots, n, b_i > 0, j = 1, \dots, m$$ of falsely discovered clusters among all clusters declared active.
-Note that a falsely discovered cluster is a cluster that contains no active voxels, and correspondingly a truely discovered cluster is a cluster that contains at least one active voxel.
+$cov(X_i, Y_j) \ge 0$ and $a_i > 0, i = 1, ..., n, b_j > 0, j = 1, ..., m$ ,

+In CBA, we use the same procedure on the p-values obtained for the clusters, replacing the total number of clusters $m_c$ for the total number of voxels used above.
+Thus, the procedure controls the expected proportion of falsely discovered clusters among all clusters declared active.
+Note that a falsely discovered cluster is a cluster that contains no active voxels, and correspondingly a truly discovered cluster is a cluster that contains at least one active voxel.
 The point of view taken here is similar to the one taken in (Pacifico et al., 2004) in the sense that a cluster is considered a discovery rather than an individual voxel, although the methods proposed there and here are very different in principle as well as in detail.